vedph/cadmus-doc/frontend/dev/app-setup.md

     importProvidersFrom(NgeMonacoModule.forRoot({})),
     importProvidersFrom(NgeMarkdownModule),
     // ...
-  ]
+  ],
 };
 ```

->Even though you usually all what you have to do is installing the listed packages, be sure to _follow the directions provided by each library_ when installing it.
+> Even though you usually all what you have to do is installing the listed packages, be sure to _follow the directions provided by each library_ when installing it.

 💡 If you are directly or indirectly using legacy libraries like `leaflet`, add this option under `architect/build/options` to avoid a build warning: